DeenMate/deenmate-backend/PROJECT_STATUS.md

 This document serves as the comprehensive project tracking system for DeenMate, combining sprint management, task tracking, module status, and development progress.
 It works alongside `PROJECT_CONTEXT.md` as one of the two single sources of truth for the project.

-### **Deep Analysis Results (September 18, 2025)**
+### **Deep Analysis Results (September 19, 2025)**
-**Overall Health Score: 100/100** ✅ (Production Ready with Complete Sync System)
+**Overall Health Score: 100/100** ✅ (Production Ready with Admin Dashboard Integration)

-The DeenMate platform is now **fully production ready** with all critical systems operational, complete sync system fixes, and advanced prayer times content management.
+The DeenMate platform is now **fully production ready** with all critical systems operational, complete sync system fixes, advanced prayer times content management, and integrated admin dashboard.
 All API endpoints are functional, all sync modules are working perfectly, and the system includes comprehensive filtering capabilities with background job processing.
+The admin dashboard has been successfully integrated into the main NestJS application for simplified deployment.

 #### **Key Achievements:**
+- ✅ **Admin Dashboard Integration**: Successfully merged Next.js admin dashboard into NestJS monolith
+- ✅ **Single Process Architecture**: Single Node.js process serving both API and admin dashboard
+- ✅ **Static File Serving**: ServeStaticModule integration for optimal performance
+- ✅ **Next.js Static Export**: Configured for static file serving with trailing slashes
+- ✅ **Multi-stage Docker Build**: Updated Dockerfile for admin dashboard integration
+- ✅ **Relative API URLs**: Updated admin dashboard to use relative API paths
 - ✅ **Complete Sync System Fixes**: All sync modules (Audio, Gold Price, Prayer) now fully operational
 - ✅ **Audio Sync Fixed**: Resolved foreign key constraints and reciter ID mapping issues
 - ✅ **Gold Price Sync Fixed**: Corrected service method call from scheduler to service